cashubtc/nuts/XX.md

 ```
 for amount in amounts_in_this_keyset:
+    if amount > params.maximum_amount_for_one_output:
+        continue

     index = 0
     while True:
+        ... attempt to restore this blinded signature
         if (restore fails for this 'amount' and this 'index'):
             continue # to the next amount
         else: